Department of Radiology Research

 The Department of Radiology at Wake Forest School of Medicine is committed to maintaining the highest standards in research.

-The department demonstrates this through our support of research initiatives, collaborating with other research programs focused on neuroscience, neuroimaging and image analysis.
+The department demonstrates this through our support of research initiatives, collaborating with other research programs focused on image analysis across neurosciences, oncology and cardiothoracic research.

 Additionally, there is a strong tradition of research in both our radiology fellowship and residency programs.
 Fellows and residents are encouraged to participate in ongoing research as part of their training.